nries1/mailSender/README.md

       body ------------------string----------The body of the email

-      options ---------------Object----------An optional object for confuiuring the email
+      options ---------------Object----------An optional object for configuring the email

-  3. *optionally* create and pass in an options object with the following parameters
+  3. *Optionally* create and pass in an options object with the following parameters

       **Parameter**-----------------------------**Type**----------------------**Content**